rodion-m/ChatGPT_API_dotnet/README.md

 <!-- TOC -->

 ## Preparation
-First, you need to create an OpenAI account and get an API key.
+First, you need to create an OpenAI account and get an API key (or OpenRouter or Azure OpenAI).
 You can do this at https://platform.openai.com/account/api-keys.

 ## Installation
 The easiest way to use ChatGPT service in your .NET project with DI and persistence (EF Core) supporting is to install the NuGet package [OpenAI.ChatGPT.EntityFrameworkCore](https://www.nuget.org/packages/OpenAI.ChatGPT.EntityFrameworkCore/):